iluwatar/java-design-patterns/monitor/README.md

 Before applying the Monitor pattern, it's recommended to thoroughly analyze your application's concurrency requirements and choose the synchronization approach that best suits your needs, taking into consideration factors like performance, complexity, and available language features.

-## Known Uses

-* Java's synchronized methods and blocks.
+## Real-World Applications of Monitor Pattern in Java

-* Implementations of concurrent data structures like Vector and Hashtable in the Java Collections Framework.
+Common implementations of the Monitor design pattern in Java include synchronized methods and blocks, as well as concurrent data structures like `Vector` and `Hashtable`.

 ## Benefits and Trade-offs of Monitor Pattern